davidrhoden/davidrhoden-basic-netlify/timeline/bullet-lavolta-lemonheads-apr-18-1987.md

 ---
 title: Saw Bullet Lavolta and Lemonheads at Adams House Dining Hall.
 date: 1987-04-18T20:00:00.000Z
-summary: Pretty big show to be on the Harvard Campus.
 excerpt: Pretty big show to be on the Harvard Campus.
 category: timeline
 image: /static/img/timeline/bullet-lavolta-lemonheads-apr-18-1987.jpg